Please ensure Javascript is enabled for purposes of website accessibility

 • What is the purpose of the legislation?

 The legislation restricts and prohibits the manufacture, production, distribution, sale and supply of certain single-use and other plastic products in South Australia.
 The legislation was passed by the South Australian Parliament on 9 September 2020.
-The legislation is HERE.
+View the legislation.

 • Who decided to restrict and prohibit single-use plastics?

 The South Australian state government announced in July 2019 that it would develop legislation to address the impacts of single-use plastic products.
-The community called for urgent action on single-use plastics when it was responding to the Turning the tide on single-use plastic products discussion paper released by the state government available HERE.
+The community called for urgent action on single-use plastics when it was responding to the Turning the tide on single-use plastic products discussion paper released by the state government.

 • What are the key dates?

-From March 1, 2021, single-use plastic straws, cutlery and stirrers will be prohibited from sale, supply or distribution in South Australia.
+From 1 March 2021, single-use plastic straws, cutlery and stirrers were prohibited from sale, supply or distribution in South Australia.
 These single-use items can be replaced with reusable and compostable alternatives.
-Exemptions will apply for single-use straws.
-These products will still be able to be sold interstate.
+Exemptions apply for single-use straws

-From March 1, 2022, expanded polystyrene cups, bowls, plates and clamshell containers will also be prohibited from sale, supply or distribution in South Australia, as well as oxo-degradable plastic products which will also be prohibited from manufacture and production in the state.
+From 1 March 2022, expanded polystyrene (EPS) cups, bowls, plates and clamshell containers were prohibited from sale, supply or distribution in South Australia, as well as oxo-degradable plastic products which was also prohibited from manufacture and production in the state.
 Oxo-degradable plastic products have additives which enable the plastic to break down into tiny fragments (‘microplastics’) rather than completely decomposing.

 • What are single-use plastic products?